 Anything that neutralizes the ammonia in diapers will save not only your nose but also your baby’s bottom in the long run.
 Ammonia build-up can often cause painful rashes if left unchecked.

-An anecdote: A few days after putting together this post, my daughter prepared for me a particularly vile, very ammonia-scented bedwetting pant (a post is on the way next week on all of the causes of ammonia smell, but suffice it to say this is normal for her and not washing related).
+An anecdote: A few days after putting together this post, my daughter prepared for me a particularly vile, very ammonia-scented bedwetting pant (you can read a full post on all of the causes of ammonia smell here, but suffice it to say this is normal for her and not washing related).